 Shaw: (amazed) Glory Hallelujah...

-What the Hell, Hero?: Forbes calls out Shaw many times for his harsh treatment of his soldiers, some of who are even former friends.
+- What the Hell, Hero?: Forbes calls out Shaw many times for his harsh treatment of his soldiers, some of whom are even former friends.
 Shaw in turn accuses him of insubordination and chickening out.

-Your Other Left: The soldiers, many if not most of whom had no formal education, had even more trouble than the average volunteer with drills for this reason.
-Mulcahy chews one of them out with a stock "Don't you know your right from your left!" and then appears genuinely taken aback when the answer is an honest no. He asks how many others also can't and about a third of the hands go up.note This is a country boy versus city boy thing.
-Mulcahy's Irish, he's probably trained city boys up til now.
-See the trope page for why "hayfoot" is still sometimes used as slang for "rookie".
+- Your Other Left: The soldiers, many if not most of whom had no formal education, had even more trouble than the average volunteer with drills for this reason.
+Mulcahy chews one of them out with a stock "Don't you know your right from your left!" and then appears genuinely taken aback when the answer is an honest no. He asks how many others also can't and about a third of the hands go up.note

-Zerg Rush: The 54th do a rare heroic version of this to try and take Fort Wagner and very nearly succeed - but you get to see the horrific results of such a rush straight into heavily fortified defenses.
-More then half the regiment, including Col. Shaw, are killed.
+- Zerg Rush: The 54th do a rare heroic version of this to try and take Fort Wagner and very nearly succeed - but you get to see the horrific results of such a rush straight into heavily fortified defenses.
+More than half the regiment, including Col. Shaw, are killed, wounded, or captured.